ColdGlassOMilk/react-canvas-animate/README.md

   Return the specified image.
 If image is not loaded, returns an empty Image() instance.

-## CanvasObject
+## CanvasObject & CanvasObjectManager

-A rudimentary abstract class is provided to better encapsulate objects, like the Canvas component, it takes a generic `CanvasContext` type (default is `CanvasRenderingContext2D`)
+A rudimentary abstract class is provided to better encapsulate objects, along with a Manager/Factory class.
+Like the Canvas component, they take a generic `CanvasContext` type (default is `CanvasRenderingContext2D`)

 #### Example